DieseKartoffel/CyTubeHelper/ReadME.md

 # v4cHelper

 Mozilla Firefox Addon to enhance [CyTube](https://github.com/calzoneman/sync).
+- Makes emotes in chat clickable (pastes them into text chat on click).
-It displays emotes that have recently been sent in a small dialog and can help to apply effects to the chat more easily.
-It also allows to just click emotes that are in chat to paste them into the text input field.
+- Tracks emotes that were sent recently in a small dialog window.
+These are then also clickable.
+- Can help to apply effects to the chat more easily (Select and apply in dialog window).

 Tested on cytu.be/r/v4c but probably works in any room.